graevy/graevy.github.io/content/posts/subtitles.md

 There are two relevant tools to address these issues.

-- Color quantization collapses pixels, decreasing color resolution.
+- The color quantization of `yuv420p` collapses pixels, decreasing color resolution.
 Pixels are now more likely the exact color between frames.
 - Whole "i-frames" (a.k.a. key or anchor frames) serve as error-recovery points.
 Have you ever seen video glitch out for a few seconds, usually with lots of grey boxing and artifacting around moving objects?
 The decoder lost a few frames, and probably recovered after using an i-frame.

-The Y in `yuv` stands for "Luminance".
-Don't ask me why.
-U and V are color values.
-We care about luminance. `yuv420p` groups pixels into 2x2 blocks, in which each of the 4 pixels gets a brightess byte, and each block of 4 pixels gets 1 U and 1 V color byte.
-Don't ask me why it isn't `yuv411`.
-The `p` stands for "planar", by the way.

 ### So how do we get the luminance value for a frame?